Common Mistakes to Avoid When Writing a Will

 At Wildings Solicitors, we often see clients make critical mistakes when drafting their Wills.
 A poorly written Will can lead to legal disputes, financial loss, and unnecessary stress for loved ones.
-To ensure your final wishes are respected, here are some key pitfalls to avoid when writing your Will.
+To ensure your final wishes are respected, here are some key pitfalls to avoid.

 1. Not Using a Solicitor